keithpenney/pypond/README.md

 ### Known bugs/wackiness to work out:

+- Still getting the wrong number of measures.
+Figure that out, Keith.
 - Rhythms are still often written in a non-standard manner; that logic is surprisingly difficult.
 - In low-density music, rests are not combined and will look stupid.
 This requires some type of lookback logic (and that's a whole big thing).